Sommer & O'Donnell Logo

 Here are 16 factors the courts weigh carefully when determining custody:*

-1. Which party is more likely to encourage and permit frequent and continuing contact between the child and another party?
+3. Which party is more likely to encourage and permit frequent and continuing contact between the child and another party if contact is consistent with the safety needs of the child.

-4. What is the need for stability and continuity in the child’s education, family life and community life?
+4. The need for stability and continuity in the child’s education, family life and community life, except if changes are necessary to protect the safety of the child or a party.

-7. What is the well-reasoned preference of the child, based on the child’s maturity and judgment?
+7. The well-reasoned preference of the child, based on the child’s developmental stage, maturity and judgment.

-12. What is the availability of each party to care for the child or their ability to make appropriate child-care arrangements?
+12. Each party’s availability to care for the child or ability to make appropriate child-care arrangements.

-13. What is the level of conflict between the parties?
-Is there a willingness and ability of the parties to cooperate with one another, keeping in mind that a party’s effort to protect a child from abuse by another party is not evidence of unwillingness or inability to cooperate with that party?
+13. The level of conflict between the parties and the willingness and ability of the parties to cooperate with one another.
+A party’s effort to protect a child or self from abuse by another party is not evidence of unwillingness or inability to cooperate with that party.

 Are you struggling to understand what your custody options might be?
 Every custody case is different, so don’t rely on advice from family or friends.
 If you are facing a custody issue, work with our divorce lawyers so we can discuss the specifics of your unique situation.
 We’re ready to help.